-In 2019, system balancing is realised by changing nominated imported natural gas quantities and by using the gas from the very system (line pack) during the day, as well as using natural gas from the storage.
-When natural gas demand on exit points exceeds the capacity contracted on entry points, the transmission system operator may interrupt a part of capacity on the exit points to the customers who have an option to use alternative fuel so as to reach balance in the system.
-However, there was no need to do that in 2019.
+In 2020, system balancing is realised by changing nominated imported natural gas quantities and by using the gas from the very system (line pack) during the day, as well as using natural gas from the storage.
+When natural gas demand on exit points exceeds the capacity contracted on entry points, the transmission system operator may interrupt contracted interruptible capacities on the exit points to the customers who have an option to use alternative fuel so as to reach balance in the system.
+However, there was no need to do that in 2020.

 Natural gas transmission system operator is responsible for the establishment and realisation of balancing responsibility of market players and for keeping balancing responsibility registry, in line with the Transmission Network Code and Supplier Switching rules.
 The Transmission Network Code prescribes the TSO's obligation to conclude a contract with a supplier who will provide the natural gas for balancing purpose when there is lack of it in the system, i.e. who will withdraw extra gas when there is a surplus of it in the system.
 The application of balancing responsibility for transmission system users was supposed to start as of July 1, 2016, but that did not happen.
-Therefore, transmission system users did not bear financial consequences of disbalance in 2016, 2017, 2018 and 2019.
-During 2017, 2018 and 2019, the transmission system operator calculated disbalance per system user, calculated it financially and informed system users on these results.
-Disbalance was not charged because the objective was to inform the system users on the consequences of the difference between quantities delivered on the entry and quantities withdrawn on the exit from the transmission system in order to make as low disbalance in the future as possible.
-Disbalance is set on daily level.
-Based on 2019 data of the transmission system operator, system users had negative disbalance (the quantities they delivered to transmission on entries were lower than the quantities they withdrew on exits) amounting to 69.2 million m3 of natural gas.
-In 2019, the transmission system operator acknowledged positive disbalance of system users (the quantities they delivered to transmission on entries were higher than the quantities they withdrew on exits) amounting to 77.3 million m3 of natural gas.
-The total disbalance which is a sum of positive and negative disbalance amounted to 146.5 million m3 which is 5.6% of the total transmitted quantities, which is the same percentage as in 2018.
-The amount of disbalance in the absolute amount in 2019 is lower than in 2018 when it amounted to 172 million m3 but it is still high.
-Disbalance is expected to reduce as the number of installed daily meters on exits from the transmission system increase since there are points where these are not installed and they will enable more precise definition of disbalance as well as timely insight of system users into their disbalance level.
-The possibility to have natural gas traded after the gas day between users who had a positive disbalance with users who had negative disbalance during the same day will also contribute to disbalance reduction.
-In addition, disbalance charge will for sure stimulate system users to plan their daily natural gas demand better and this will additionally reduce the disbalance.
+Therefore, transmission system users did not bear financial consequences of imbalance in 2016, 2017, 2018, 2019 and until September 30, 2020.
+During 2017, 2018, 2019 and during the first nine months of 2020, the transmission system operator calculated imbalance per system user, calculated it financially and informed system users on these results.
+Imbalance was not charged because the objective was to inform the system users on the consequences of the difference between quantities delivered on the entry and quantities withdrawn on the exit from the transmission system in order to make as low imbalance in the future as possible.
+Imbalance is set on daily level.
+Based on the data provided by the transmission system operator, in the period from October 1 until December 31, 2020, the operator took the following actions meant for balancing purposes: based on the annual contract on gas procurement for balancing purposes, they procured 14.6 million m3.
+They sold 18.3 million m3 (7.6 million m3 for first-level imbalance, 8.9 million m3 for second-level imbalance and 1.8 m3 for third-level imbalance) to system users who had lower quantities of natural gas on entry points than on exit points on daily level.
+In addition, during the same period, they purchased 5.6 million m3 (4.1 million m3 first-level imbalance и 1.5 million m3 second-level imbalance) from system users who had higher quantities of natural gas on entry points than on exit points on daily level.
+In order to perform the analysis of effects of the Code to imbalance calculation, it is necessary to calculate it on the commercial level along a considerable timeframe.
+Based on imbalance charging level, in the last three months of 2020, it is evident that system users managed to plan their daily natural gas demand better and thereby reduced imbalance within the transmission system in comparison to the period when imbalance was not charged.